mosli48/my11tyblog/src/mathposts/2023-03-21-how2-solve-qequations.md

 ---
-title: My First Math Article
+title: How to solve quadratic equations
-author: Kevin Powell
+author: Mohammed Slimane
-date: 2021-05-01
+date: 2023-03-21
 tags: ["math", "featured"]
 image: article-1.jpg
 imageAlt: This is a test